ONLINE VERSION COMING SOON!

 In 2019, Joe’s latest book Chicago Socialism – The People’s History was released by The History Press.
 Also in 2019, Wordwooze Publishing published Steve’s second novel Edge of Perception – A Paranormal Science Fiction Love Story.
 Clearly, Joe’s book required extensive research and there was actually a lot of research involved in Steve’s novel.

-In 2020, Rulli and Bellinger will reunite to present Chicago History in Fiction and Non-Fiction, an update to the 2016 program.
+In 2020, Rulli and Bellinger reunite to bring you Chicago History in Fiction and Non-Fiction, an update to the 2016 program.
 They actually gave one successfull presentation at The Book Cellar in Chicago before we were shut down by COVID19.
 An online version of this program is in the works.
 Check the calendar on the left sidebar and social media for dates and times.

 Have Joe and Steve present “Chicago History in Fiction and Non-Fiction” at your school, church, library, book club or other venue.
 Download the brochure for more information.